acoustics-code-salford/refmap-psychoacoustics/README.md

 The code is licensed for open-access use as defined in [the licensing page](https://github.com/acoustics-code-salford/refmap-psychoacoustics/blob/main/LICENSE)

 # Disclaimer
 This repository contains 'work in progress' code for a research project.
-It is not a completed code library, and is not currently intended for wider use outside the project.
+It is not a completed package or code library, and is not currently intended for wider use outside the project.